cairo-book/cairo-book/cairo-documentation-style-guide.md

 Use monospace font for the following items:

-- Code snippets
+- Code snippets:

-  - Start the terminal commands with $
+  - Start the terminal commands with `$`.
-  - Output of previous commands should not start with $
+  - Output of previous commands should not start with `$`.

-  - Use `bash` syntax highlighting
+  - Use `bash` syntax highlighting.

-- Cairo declarations: commands, functions, arguments, parameters, flags, variables
+- Cairo declarations: commands, functions, arguments, parameters, flags, variables.
-- In-line command line output
+- In-line command line output:

   > Writing a program that prints `Hello, world!`

-- Data types: `u8`, `u128`
+- Data types: `u8`, `u128`, etc.
-- Names of crates, traits, libraries,
+- Names of crates, traits, libraries.
-- Command line tools, plugins, packages
+- Command line tools, plugins, packages.

 ### Monospace and Other Types of Formatting

 Monospace font can also be used in:

-- links
+- links:

-  > [`String`](https://doc.rust-lang.org/std/string/struct.String.html) is a string type provided by ...
+  > [`String`](./ch02-02-data-types.html#string-types) is a string type provided by ...

-- headings
+- headings:

   > **Serializing with `Serde`**